 - You may also incur a continuous overdraft fee of $8 per day beginning on the fifth calendar day of continuous overdraft.

 - Online and mobile banking provides you with 24/7 access to your accounts, including views of pending and posted transactions.
 You can also transfer funds between your accounts with a few simple clicks.

-- Our Convenience Banking Center gives you access to your accounts via the telephone to check balances and to transfer funds by calling 1-800-711-BANK (2265).
+- Our Engagement Center gives you access to your accounts via the telephone to check balances and to transfer funds by calling 1-800-711-BANK (2265).

 - First Commonwealth strongly suggests using one of our Overdraft Protection Plans, such as linking your checking account to a savings, money market or line of credit account, in order to protect against accidental overdrafts.